AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/tips-tricks-and-troubleshooting/error-message-on-mobile-app.md

   </tr>
   <tr>
    <td role="rowheader"><strong>Access level configurations</strong></td>
-   <td> <p>System administrator </p> </td>
+   <td> <p>[!UICONTROL System administrator] </p> </td>
   </tr>
  </tbody>
 </table>

 ## Problem

-When trying to log in to the [!DNL Adobe Workfront] mobile app, you receive the following error: *Your account is not API enabled.
+When trying to log in to the [!DNL Adobe Workfront] mobile app, you receive the following error: *[!UICONTROL Your account is not API enabled.
 Let your system admin know and they'll get you set up.
-Sorry about that.*
+Sorry about that.]*

 ## Cause